Gartner’s solid state array Magic Quadrant shows tough competition

 Alphabetically, Dell EMC, Hitachi Vantara, HPE, IBM, Kaminario, NetApp, and Pure Storage all took the top honour, with Pure and NetApp clearly in the uppermost right positions.

 The report says, “The SSA market is defined by customer requirements for highly automated, guaranteed low latency solid-state storage arrays compared to older larger and slower electromechanical storage array offerings which use hard-disk drives (HDDs).
 Solid state arrays that are developed, offered, sold and marketed by vendors in this market must have a dedicated model, name and cannot be configured with HDDs at any time.

 It also notes that “SSAs within this market can use many other types of solid state other than "flash."
 Even though many types of solid-state storage are in different stages of development (Phase Change Memory and Memristors) examples of other types of solid-state storage within this market are Storage Class Memory (SCM), 3D XPoint and Z-NAND.

 Just edging in above NetApp, Pure Storage reached profitability and $1 billion in revenue in 2017, and has made some significant partnerships with other vendors such as NVIDIA, noted as a strength by Gartner as it allowed movement into new markets.

 On the flip-side, Gartner notes some of Pure's offering's limitations as cautions, including FlashArray's inability for compression, deduplication, and encryption disabling, and FlashBlade having no data deduplication or replication capabilities.

-NetApp’s holistic approach to infrastructure defines its strengths with a single platform for management across cloud, data centre and edge and not needing major installation for adding in new products.
+NetApp's holistic approach to infrastructure defines its strengths with a single platform for management across cloud, data center and edge and not needing major installation for adding in new products.